 legal resources necessary to hold negligent facilities accountable.

 Many families turn to their caregivers in nursing facilities to provide a high level of care and services to their loved ones who are elderly, disabled or infirm.
 We trust these medical professionals to ensure our loved ones are protected in a safe and compassionate environment.
 Unfortunately, a high percentage of nursing home residents become victims of their caregivers through neglect, abuse or mistreatment.
-The abuse injury attorneys at the South Carolina Nursing Home Law Center have represented hundreds of nursing home victims in the Greenville County area.
+The abuse injury attorneys in South Carolina have represented hundreds of nursing home victims in the Greenville County area.
 Our team of dedicated lawyers can fight aggressively on your behalf to ensure your family receives adequate compensation to recover your financial damages.Magnolia Manor - Greenville

 This Nursing Center is a 99-certified-bed corporate 'for profit' Home providing services to residents of Greenville and Greenville County, South Carolina.
 The Medicare/Medicaid-approved Nursing Facility is located at: